superduper-io/superduper/README.md

   <img width="100%" src="https://raw.githubusercontent.com/SuperDuperDB/superduperdb/main/docs/static/img/SuperDuperDB_diagram.svg">
 </p>

+# Example Use-Cases & Apps
+#### Check out the example use-cases and applications we have already implemented with SuperDuperDB <a href="https://docs.superduperdb.com/docs/category/use-cases">in our docs here</a>.

 # How To
 ### The following are examples of how to use SuperDuperDB with Python (find all how-tos and examples <a href="https://docs.superduperdb.com/docs/docs/intro">in the docs</a>):
 #### - Add a ML/AI model to your database <a href="https://docs.superduperdb.com/docs/docs/intro">(read more in the docs)</a>:

 ```python